 - A greeting only message where the call hangs up

 Plan your call routing system to be as efficient as possible.
-The longer a call has to wait on hold the more frustrated the caller becomes.
+The longer a call has to wait on hold, the more frustrated the caller becomes.
 Specifically, keep the IVR occurrences to a minimum.
-The term nested IVR means if a caller makes a routing choice in one IVR she is sent to a second IVR.
+The term nested IVR means if a caller makes a routing choice in one IVR they are sent to a second IVR.
 While necessary is many instances, be careful not to overcomplicate this.

 Think about your departments-

 - Sales – route calls directly to a sales person as quickly as possible

 - Customer Service – consider using a call center solution for intelligent routing that improves the customer experience